USS Austin LPD-4

 completed Northern Wedding but got relieved prior to our MARG 3-87 deployment.

-CWO4 Grimme may have been relieved as the OE Division Offficer prior to our MARG 3-87 deployment but I have included him as the Electronics Officer as he was very important in our success.
+CWO4 Grimme may have been relieved as the OE Division Officer prior to our MARG 3-87 deployment but he was still aboard during the in port period in Haifa.
+I have have included him as the Electronics Officer.
+He was very important in our success.

 Operations Officer